Healthy Food for Longevity: A Food Philosophy

 6. Moderate Sugar

 Sugar is something I treat with respect.
-I enjoy dark chocolate, a small piece of birthday cake, or a homemade dessert, but I stay mindful of added sugars hiding in store bought foods like sauces, yogurts, and granola.
+I enjoy dark chocolate, a small piece of birthday cake, or a homemade dessert, but I stay mindful of added sugars hiding in store-bought processed foods like sauces, flavoured yogurts, packaged sweets, and granola.
 For the most part, I opt for foods and recipes without added sugar.
-If I do add sweeteners to my recipes, I often choose natural sweeteners, such as maple syrup, banana, dates, or honey that come with some nutritional benefits.
+If I do add sweeteners to my recipes, I often choose natural sweeteners, such as maple syrup, banana, dates, berries, or honey that come with some nutritional benefits.

 That said, life is short!
 Eat well 90% of the time and you should be able to enjoy your favorite treats when you feel like it.
 Don’t be that person that declines a slice of birthday cake for the sake of rigid adherence to a diet (unless medically necessary of course).